liferay/liferay-docs/develop/tutorials/articles/web-applications/language-settings.markdown

 control.
 There are language settings in Liferay's `Language_xx.properties` files that give you even more localization options.

--  Configure the name fields that are displayed (maybe you don't want a middle name field), and the field values available (like prefix values) in the add and edit user forms.
+-  In the add and edit user forms, configure the name fields that are displayed and the field values available in select fields.
+For example, leave out the middle name field if you want, or alter the prefix selections.

--  Control the directionality of content and messages in Liferay (left-to-right or right-to-left).
+-  Control the directionality of content and messages in Liferay (left to right or right to left).

-To see how these are configured, open Liferay's core `Language.properties` file in one of two ways:
+To see how these settings are configured, open Liferay's core `Language.properties` file in one of two ways:

 1. From Liferay's source code, navigate to